plhsu19/anime-spotlight/README.md

 ## Feedback and Support

 For feedback, issues, or support, please open an issue on the GitHub repository, and I’ll get back to you promptly.

+## Disclaimer

+"Anime Spotlight" is a demonstration web app for anime fans, designed for easy access and management of anime information.
+All anime content and images are sourced from the internet, mainly from [Kitsu.io](http://kitsu.io/)—a social platform for anime enthusiasts—and are not intended for commercial use.